Drum Pendant Lamp

 Manufacturer: A cooperation between Orrefors Glasbruk (Glasworks) from Sweden for the glass parts and Lyfa from Denmark.

 This drum shaped Scandinavian pendant lamp has a top and bottom of translucent acrylic with a pattern of small glass squares in relief and is very rare.

 Carl Fagerlund, born 25 November 1915 in Kalmar, Sweden was a lighting and glass designer.
 He was educated in Stockholm, where he qualified as a design teacher.

 He worked as lead lighting designer for the Orrefors glass company from 1946 until 1980.
 Fagerlund gained great success with large lighting installations for the head office of General Motors in Detroit.
 He also designed lights for the Kennedy Center in Washington, both in the United States.

 Fagerlund is well known for his Modernist designs where he combined Neoclassical forms with naturalistic themes.
-He died in Orrefors were he lived for a long period in his life in 2011 at the age of 96.
+He passed away in Orrefors were he lived for a long period in his life in 2011 at the age of 96.

 Orrefors started business on the site of an older iron works in Orrefors, Småland, Sweden.
 The company produces art glass and utility glass made of crystal since 1898.
 It was a part of the Swedish glass-works group Orrefors Kosta Boda AB (Kosta and Orrefors are some 20 km (12,5 miles) away from each other).
 Lighting production ended in the 80’s but resumed in 2006 when Orrefors began a collaboration with the lighting company Zero.

-Designers that worked for the famous company are: Knut Bergqvist, Heinrich Wollman, Gustav Abels, Simon Gate, Edward Hald, Nils Landberg, John Selbing, Sven Palmqvist, Edvin Öhrström, Ingeborg Lund, Gunnar Cyrén, Rolf Nilsson, Olle Alberius, Henning Koppel, Berit Johansson, Styrbjörn Engström, recently Karl Lagerfeld.
-And off course many others.
+Designers that worked for this famous company are: Knut Bergqvist, Heinrich Wollman, Gustav Abels, Simon Gate, Edward Hald, Nils Landberg, John Selbing, Sven Palmqvist, Edvin Öhrström, Ingeborg Lund, Gunnar Cyrén, Rolf Nilsson, Olle Alberius, Henning Koppel, Berit Johansson, Styrbjörn Engström, recently Karl Lagerfeld.
+And of course many others.

 Lyfa was founded in 1924 under the name of Københavns Lampe Og Lysekronefabrik (Copenhagen Lamp And Chandelier Factory).